ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 A custom `__init__` makes sense primarily when you need fundamentally different initialization logic than the field-based constructor allows.
-You need a completely alternative interface, such as parsing inputs from a different format (e.g., strings, dicts, files) and then assigning to fields.
+You need a completely alternative interface, such as parsing inputs from a different format (e.g., strings, dictionaries, files) and then assigning to fields.
 For example, consider parsing two pieces of `float` data from a single `str` argument:

 ```python